HudsonAlpha/synergy/projects/python/README.md

 ## Pre-requisites

-HPE Synergy with ImageStreamer module and at least one available node
+Single HPE Synergy frame with ImageStreamer module and at least one available node
 Image Streamer Deployment Plan and Golden Image (see docs)
 Orchestration server with Python >= 3.4 and Python library for HPE OneView installed (https://github.com/HewlettPackard/python-hpOneView)
 Hashicorp Consul cluster with at least 1 server